-During the year, the Company fully wrote down its investment and loans of \$39,627 in its major retail associate, Duty Free Caribbean (Holdings) Ltd. (DFCH) The agreements to facilitate this divestment were signed in January 2021 and as at 31 December 2021 the results of DFCH were classified as discontinued operations (Note 12).
+In the prior year, the Company fully wrote down its investment and loans of \$39,627 in its major retail associate, Duty Free Caribbean (Holdings) Ltd. (DFCH).
+The agreements to facilitate this divestment were signed in January 2021 and as at 31 December 2021 the results of DFCH were classified as discontinued operations (Note 12).

-During the year, Akela Active Swimwear Inc. was dissolved.
+Akela Active Swimwear Inc. was dissolved in the prior year.